Quasi-Euclidean tilings over 2-dimensional Artin groups and their applications: Quasi-isometry invariants for --dimensional Artin groups

+Definition~\ref{def:stable line} is motivated by looking for a $\mathbb Z$--subgroup which is the $\mathbb Z$ factor of some $F_k\times \mathbb Z$ subgroup ($k\ge 2$), moreover, we do not want this $F_k\times \mathbb Z$ subgroup to be further contained in an $F_k\times F_{k'}$ subgroup ($k'\ge 2$).
+See the conjecture below for a precise formulation, which is motivated by properties of Dehn twists in mapping class groups of surfaces.

-\begin{remark} Definition~\ref{def:stable line} is motivated by looking for $\mathbb Z$--subgroups whose \textquotedblleft orthogonal complements\textquotedblright\ are \textquotedblleft large\textquotedblright, and the \textquotedblleft orthogonal complements\textquotedblright\ of their \textquotedblleft orthogonal complements\textquotedblright\ are themselves.
-More precisely, a $\mathbb Z$--subgroup $A\le A_\Gamma$ is \emph{stable} if \begin{enumerate} \item the centralizer $Z_{A_\Gamma}(A)$ of $A$ has a finite index subgroup isomorphic to $F_k\times A$, where $F_k$ is a free group with $k$ generators for $k\ge 2$; \item there does not exist another cyclic subgroup $B\le A_\Gamma$ such that $B\cap A$ is the trivial subgroup and the projection of $Z_{A_\Gamma}(B)\cap(F_k\times A)$ to the $F_k$ factor has finite index in $F_k$. \end{enumerate} This definition is motivated by properties of Dehn twist $\mathbb Z$--subgroups of mapping class groups of surfaces.
-Conjecturally, a $\mathbb Z$--subgroup of $A_\Gamma$ is virtually stable if and only if it acts on a stable line of $\Xa_\Gamma$.
-We do not know how to prove it.
-The conjecture will not be used in the later part of the paper. \end{remark}
+\begin{conj} Suppose $A_\Gamma$ has dimension $\le 2$.
+A $\mathbb Z$--subgroup $A$ acts on a stable line of $\Xa_\Gamma$ in the sense of Definition~\ref{def:stable line} if and only if \begin{enumerate} \item the centralizer $Z_{A_\Gamma}(A)$ of $A$ has a finite index subgroup isomorphic to $F_k\times A$, where $F_k$ is a free group with $k$ generators for $k\ge 2$; \item there does not exist another cyclic subgroup $B\le A_\Gamma$ such that $B\cap A$ is the trivial subgroup and the projection of $Z_{A_\Gamma}(B)\cap(F_k\times A)$ to the $F_k$ factor has finite index in $F_k$. \end{enumerate} \end{conj} We will not need this conjecture in the later part of the paper.

-It follows from the construction of $X_\Gamma$ and the structure of its vertex links that for each atomic sector $S\subset \Xa_\Gamma$, there exists a unique subcomplex $S'\subset X_\Gamma$ such that \begin{enumerate} \item $S'$ with the induced piecewise Euclidean structure is isometric to a flat sector in the Euclidean plane; \item the center of any $2$--cell of $S$ is contained in $S'$, and $S'$ is the convex hull of such centers, where the convex hull is taken inside $S'$ with respect to the flat metric on $S'$. \end{enumerate} $S'$ is called the \emph{shadow} of $S$.
+It follows from the construction of $X_\Gamma$ and the structure of its vertex links that for each atomic sector $S\subset \Xa_\Gamma$, there exists a unique subcomplex $S'\subset X_\Gamma$ such that \begin{enumerate} \item $S'$ with the induced piecewise Euclidean structure is isometric to a flat sector in the Euclidean plane; \item the center of any $2$--cell of $S$ is contained in $S'$, and $S'$ is the convex hull of such centers, where the convex hull is taken inside $S'$ with respect to the flat metric on $S'$. \end{enumerate} The subcomplex $S'$ is called the \emph{shadow} of $S$.
 Similarly, the completion of each atomic sector also has a \emph{shadow} which is either a CAT(0) sector or a flat plane.
-Note that if we view $S'$ and $S$ as subsets of $X_\Gamma$, then they have finite Hausdorff distance.
+Note that if we view $S'$ and $S$ as subsets of $X_\Gamma$, then they are at finite Hausdorff distance.
 Moreover, if two atomic sectors satisfy $S_1\subset S_2$, then the shadow of $S_1$ is contained in the shadow of $S_2$.

 \begin{lemma} A singular line $L$ is stable if and only if there exists an atomic sector $S$ such that $L$ bounds $\bar{S}$ and the shadow of $\bar{S}$ has angle $=\pi$. \end{lemma}

 \begin{proof} We prove the \textquotedblleft if\textquotedblright\ direction.
 Suppose that $\bar{S}$ satisfies the assumption of the lemma.
 If $S$ is a DCH or $S$ is a diamond-plain sector with $\bar{S}$ being a half-flat, then Definition~\ref{def:stable line} (1) holds.
 If $S$ is a CCH, then Definition~\ref{def:stable line} (2) holds.
 If $S$ is a plain sector with $\bar{S}$ being a half-flat, then Definition~\ref{def:stable line} (3) holds.
 If $S$ is a PCH, then Definition~\ref{def:stable line} (4) or (5) holds.
 These are all the possibilities.